 Hello, my dear colleagues!
-This post will discuss storytelling methodology according to Shin and Crandall (2014) and showcase successful examples of storytelling, along with using digital tools.
+This post will discuss storytelling methodology according to Shin and Crandall (2014) and showcase successful storytelling activities, along with using digital tools.

-Storytelling should be used as often as possible in the ESL classroom, but in our country almost no one uses it.
+Storytelling and story-based activities should be used as often as possible in the ESL classroom, but in our country almost no one uses it.
 The main reason for this is that requires a lot of planning, and a lot of educators avoid authentic materials that are not part of the textbook.

 How can you select an appropriate story for your class?